rajeswar14/CUSTOMER-CHURN-MODEL-DEVELOPMENT/README.md

 1. **Data Loading and Exploration**:
    - Load the dataset and check for missing values, data types, and basic statistics.
-   - Perform exploratory data analysis (EDA) to understand feature distributions and relationships with churn.

 2. **Data Preprocessing**:
    - Handle missing values and data encoding (if necessary).
    - Scale/normalize features to prepare the data for modeling.